DB-Vincent/guest-lecture-2/README.md

         ...
 ```

 Once you've changed the Kubernetes manifest for the Deployment, apply it and check the status of the HPA.
-It should now look something like this:
+Quite soon it should show something like this:

 ```shell
 [vdeborger@node-01 ~]$ kubectl get hpa demo-hpa